DylanMeeus/springboot_jwt_blog/_posts/2015-04-03-using-touchid-for-authentication-in-your-react-native-app.markdown

 ---

-A few days ago, Facebook finally made **React Native** available in [Github](https://github.com/facebook/react-native), so we decided, like everybody else, to give it a try.
+A few days ago, Facebook finally made **React Native** available in [Github](https://github.com/facebook/react-native), so, like everybody else, we decided to give it a try.
-After the usual “Hello world” examples and test applications, we were pretty amazed at how easy it was to code a native app with Javascript.
+After the usual “Hello, World” examples and test applications, we were pretty amazed at how easy it was to code a native app with Javascript.
-This is when we decided to to try implementing something a little more complicated like **TouchID authentication**.
+This is when we decided to try implementing something a little more complicated like **TouchID authentication**.

 We’ve checked React Native components and couldn’t find one that allows us to use TouchID, so we went back to _good ol’ Objective-C_ since there is no support for _Swift_ yet.
 We decided to code a [React Native Module](http://facebook.github.io/react-native/docs/nativemodulesios.html#content) that would allow everyone to use TouchID.
 Here in Auth0, we've already implemented a TouchID authentication flow for [Lock](https://github.com/auth0/Lock.iOS-OSX#touchid).
-Therefore, we decided to reuse that library and wrap it in a React Native compatible library.
+So we decided to reuse that library and wrap it in a React Native compatible library.
 In other words, we created [Lock.ReactNative](https://github.com/auth0/Lock.ReactNative) with all the necessary mappings to use Lock like this in your React Native app:

 ```js
 Lock.show({